ixukw/cgh_pathtracer/README.md

 # cgh_pathtracer

+This is the code for a path tracer to compute computer generated holograms.
 Learn more about the project by reading the report at 272_final_report.pdf.

 ## Installation